-Anpan: The Meaning of Sesame Seeds on Top of the Bun
+Anpan: Meaning of Sesame Seeds on Top of the Bun

-Anpan is one of the most beloved sweet buns in Japan and can be found in many convenience stores around the country.
+Anpan is one of Japan’s most loved sweet bread treats, found in many convenience stores around the country.

-Even if you haven’t seen the actual Anpan bun yet, it is easy to tell it apart from counterparts, because, as mentioned above, the Japanese sweet bun is typically topped with whole sesame seeds gathered together at the center.
+Even if you haven’t seen actual Anpan yet, it is easy to tell it apart from its counterparts because, as I mentioned above, it usually has a topping of whole sesame seeds gathered together at the center.

-In order to present Anpan buns to the Meiji emperor, Sakura-Zuke was first used for the Anpan in 1875 as a decoration, but sesame seeds and poppy seeds were originally used for the sweet buns to distinguish their fillings from the outside.
+But sesame and poppy seeds were initially used for the sweet bread to distinguish fillings from the outside.